About

 Stoney Man Mtn Shenandoah National Park

 I served 20 years active duty in the Air Force managing commissary, exchange, and morale, welfare, and recreation programs, and, later as a DoD civilian, overseeing DoD policy for these programs.
 I attained basic financial independence (lean FIRE) in 2011 and full FI in 2017.
-I left my civilian job in 2020, declaring my “financial independence” from paid work 15 years before traditional retirement age.
+I quit my job in 2020, declaring my “financial independence” from paid work 15 years before traditional retirement age.
+My wife quit her job in 2022.
+Our passive income comes from my pension, our stock investments, and real estate.
+Since we skipped DoD’s Survivor Benefit Plan, we instead smartly invested the premiums and other savings so my wife wouldn’t need to work if I (and my military pension) died off.

-Since 2017, I have coached dozens of friends, family members, and colleagues on financial matters from controlling debt and setting up a spend plan to early retirement and estate planning.
-After “FIRE’ing” from work, I went back to grad school to study history (a long-time passion of mine) – using my Post 9/11 GI Bill benefit.
+After “FIRE’ing” from work, I went back to grad school to study history (a long-time passion of mine).
 But I kept finding my attention coming back to personal finance.
 I have spent thousands of hours reading financial-related books, articles, blogs, and listening to numerous personal finance podcasts.
-In 2022, I worked for a year in the DoD Office of Financial Readiness educating service members on personal finance–my dream job.
-I quit my dream job after one year because it prevented me from doing what I valued most–extensive travel and spending more quality time with friends and family.
+In 2022, I worked for a year in the DoD Office of Financial Readiness educating service members on personal finance—my dream job.
+I quit my dream job after one year because it prevented me from doing what I valued most-—extensive travel and spending more quality time with friends and family.

 My wife and I are now both retired (minor real estate work aside).
 We fully embraced minimalism and sold or gave away all of our possessions except for a 5x5x7 container worth (stored in a friend’s basement) and we are pursuing our passion of learning about the world as full-time nomadic travelers (a carry-on and a small backpack each) as we pursue happiness contentment.

 I started this blog in 2022 as a way to capture my thoughts on a myriad of topics.
-I don’t monetize this blog in any way as I truly don’t need the money and I want to be able to share my thoughts without any perceived financial influence.
+I don’t monetize this blog in any way (and never will) as I truly don’t need the money and I want to be able to share my thoughts without any perceived financial influence.

 Thanks for joining me, I hope you will find something of value in these virtual pages.